 Entry-level entry in the private industry requires a bachelor’s degree in nuclear engineering work.
 Some entry-level atomic engineering work may require at least a master’s degree or even a Ph.D.

-Students interested in studying at nuclear engineering must take courses in mathematics, such as algebra, trigonometry, and calculus; And science, such as biology, chemistry, and physics.
+Students interested in studying nuclear engineering must take courses in mathematics, such as algebra, trigonometry, and calculus; And science, such as biology, chemistry, and physics.

 Graduate Degree Programs comprise classroom, laboratory, and field research, such as math and engineering principles.
 Most colleges and universities offer cooperative-education programs where students get work experience while completing their education.